foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 locked by inertia
 drowned in syrup
-olives rot
+rotting figs
-on branches faded
+on branches withered

 fly the coop
 come crashing down